 - Price: $100–$250/night

-Quick Tip: Book early for Florence’s boutique hotels, as rooms fill up fast!
+Quick Tip: Book early for Florence’s boutique stays, as rooms fill up fast!

 Castello di Casole